kitfactory/box2d-py-wheel/README.md

 # box2d-py-wheel

 Wheel files of the box2d-py package for the windows environment.
-Pypi package of box2d-py for Windows environment is hard to install.
+Box2d-py pypi package for Windows environment is hard to install.
 So I provide wheel files of box2d-py on this site.

 # Installation